 One of our favorite LML intakes is the Boosted Performance LML air intake system.
 This system is made by our affiliate Boosted Performance and provides solid gains in a cost effective package.
 Priced at just $300, it’s one of the cheaper options on the market that still performs well.

 The Boosted Performance LML intake is 4″ and uses a high-quality S&B brand filter.
 It allows for a substantial 50% increase in air flow compared with the OEM intake, and will boost mpg by 1-2.
 The intake comes in wrinkle-black finish to reduce heat soak and is a direct bolt-on fit.
 No tuning is required.

 2. Best LML Closed Intakes: S&B or Banks Power

-Similar to the above, Banks Power and S&B are two of the most respected diesel performance brands.
+Our closed intake options are Banks Power and S&B, two of the most respected diesel performance brands.
 Neither offer open intake systems and instead opt for fully-enclosed LML intakes.
-The S&B system is rather affordable at $350 and the Banks Power comes in slightly pricier around $450.
+The S&B system is more affordable at $350, but the Banks Power comes in slightly pricier around $450.